mpilgrem/open-browser/README.md

 # open-browser

-A Haskell library that provides the function `openBrowser` that, given a URL, yields an IO action that seeks to open the URL in the user's preferred web browser.
+A Haskell library that provides the function `openBrowser` that, given a URL or other item associated with a web browser, yields an IO action that seeks to open the item in the user's preferred web browser.

 Supported operating systems are Windows, macOS, Linux and BSD.